Giardiasis: Risk factors

-Factors that increase infection risk for people from developed countries include changing diapers, consuming raw food, owning a dog, and travelling in the developing world.
+Factors that increase infection risk for people from developed countries include changing nappies/diapers, consuming raw food, owning a dog, and travelling in the developing world.
 However, 75% of infections in the United Kingdom are acquired in the UK, not through travel elsewhere.
-In the United States, giardiasis occurs more often in summer, which is believed to be due to a greater amount of time spent on outdoor activities and traveling in the wilderness.
+In the United States, giardiasis occurs more often in summer, which is believed to be due to a greater amount of time spent on outdoor activities and travelling in the wilderness.

 Transmission

-Giardiasis is transmitted via the fecal-oral route with the ingestion of cysts.
+Giardiasis is transmitted via the faecal-oral route with the ingestion of cysts.
 Primary routes are personal contact and contaminated water and food.
 The cysts can stay infectious for up to three months in cold water.

-Many people with Giardia infections have no or few symptoms.
-They may, however, still spread the disease.
+Both symptomatic and asymptomatic carriers excrete cysts and thus spread the disease.